vhula/sgit/README.md

 1. Clone this repository
 2. Add `<cloned directory>/scripts` directory to your `$PATH` variable:

-    Assuming that this repository cloned into `/usr/local/bin/sgit/` directory:
+    Assuming that this repository is cloned into `/usr/local/bin/sgit/` directory:

     Insert this line in the end of `~/.bashrc` file: